framer/motion/api/framer-motion.api.md

 // Warnings were encountered during analysis:
 //
-// types/motion/features/magic/AnimateSharedLayout.d.ts:50:9 - (ae-forgotten-export) The symbol "Magic" needs to be exported by the entry point index.d.ts
+// types/components/AnimateSharedLayout/index.d.ts:50:9 - (ae-forgotten-export) The symbol "Auto" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)